 Whenever the OPR goes up, banks will pass on the cost in the form of a higher base rate (BR) to consumers; this means it is now more expensive for purchasers to take on a home loan as either:

 - Your monthly home loan instalment is bigger;

 - Same amount of monthly instalment as before, but loan tenure increases.

-Let’s take a look at some of the major banks who have increased their BR and BLR rates in tandem to the OPR hike:
+Let’s take a look at some of the major banks who have increased their BR and BLR rates in tandem with the OPR hike:

-How much will your mortgage go up by?
+How much will your home loan go up by?

 Let’s consider the following scenario as a case study:

 - Tenure: 30 years

 - Current instalment: RM2,367

 Thus, a 0.25% increase in OPR for a RM500,000 home loan with a 30-year tenure is likely to increase the monthly instalment payment by RM71.